Accidents Caused by Drinking & Driving

 But too many adults aren’t listening.

 Drunk driving is a problem that affects all of us.
 Two out of three Americans will be involved in a DUI crash in their lifetimes, according to Mothers Against Drunk Driving(“MADD”).
-Every two hours, three people are killed in alcohol-related crashes, according to the U.S. Department of Transportation.
+Every two hours, three people are killed in alcohol-related motor vehicle crashes, according to the U.S. Department of Transportation.
 It’s a problem we can’t hide from—because the next victim could be us or someone we love.
-That’s a large motivator for why an aggressive Georgia drunk driving lawyer will pursue drunk drivers who cause accidents.
+That’s a large motivator for why an aggressive Georgia drunk driving lawyer will pursue drunk drivers who cause car crashes.